jbcodeforce/eda-studies/docs/ddd/index.md

 At the high level, when doing the analysis, we should have some insight decisions of the top level application to develop, with some ideas of the other systems to interact with.
 A classical "system context diagram" is a efficient tool to represent the application this high level context.
 The external systems to integrate with, are strongly correlated to the domains discovered from previous step.

-Each interface to those system needs to be documented using the [interface characteristics approach](https://www.ibm.com/developerworks/websphere/techjournal/1201_clark/1201_clark.html) presented by IBM Kim Clark.
+Each interface to those system needs to be documented using the [interface characteristics approach](https://developer.ibm.com/articles/mw-1606-clark-trs/?mhsrc=ibmsearch_a&mhq=kim%20clark) presented by Kim Clark from IBM.

 #### Interface Characteristics